Learn Python with Talk Python's 270 hours of courses

 03:47 And now, Python is my preferred language for tinkering, your back end web development permits as much as I can use it for I use Python.
 Yeah, fantastic.
 John how about you, I don't have quite the classic story.
 I learned programming through statistics classes in undergrad specialized language called 'STATA' that a lot of economists use good for legal trials, well tested.
 But I didn't learn Python until I in grad school, I took more data science classes, and learn the typical 'NumPy', 'Pandas' and 'Scikit-Learn' sort of stuff right there.
 Like, let us introduce you to probably it was called 'IPython'.
 Yes, exactly.
 And now, of course, Jupyter notebooks, that sort of thing.
 Yeah.
 Fantastic.
 Really interesting, just to see all the broad and diverse ways that Python is growing, and people are coming into it.
 You know, it's, it's not that well, I learned it for programming, you know, building an operating system.
 And on my way, there's a lot of languages that are fairly, you know, or JavaScript.
 I built it to work on a website, right.
 Yeah.
 It draws people in from all sorts of Yeah.
 Which is awesome.
 It's a meeting ground.
 Yeah.
 Yeah.
 And I think that's one of the strengths actually, kind of a sidebar is that we have all these people with different backgrounds and different motivations and interests and things they're trying to build, rather than being more like, Well, here's how I build my web app.
 How do you build your web app?
 Yeah, very cool.
 And

 05:00 How about now?
 Ben, what are you up to day to day, so day to day, kind of put down the keyboard, at least from a programming perspective, and I work as a cybersecurity subject matter expert for In-Q-Tel , which, so I guess my job there is a search for and then work with companies we find in the cybersecurity industry could have a high impact on national security, as well as providing advisory services to our customers in the US Government.
 Okay, cool.
 So what In-q-tel and inqtel I'm sorry, In-Q-Tel, I guess it Yes.
 Yeah.
 What's the company's story there?
 Because you both are from the same company?
 Yeah.
 So it's a nonprofit, 501 c three, stood up over 20 years ago by the CIA basically help now Originally, the CIA, but now it's seen most of the intelligence community and elements of the DOD basically acquire and adopt and use cutting edge technology.
 They realize more while ago, around that time that a lot of innovation was moving into Silicon Valley, and in the other places in industry and startups.
 And the traditional acquisition model that federal government uses doesn't play well with those people.
 They don't understand it, to kind of help us bridge working with startups, identifying them, and then helping them interact with the government and conversely helping the government that adopt said technologies.
 And yeah, right, right, what their mission , so maybe let me see if I can run a scenario by you.
 Maybe there's some Silicon Valley company that's created like a cool ML thing that identifies deforestation or something like that.
 And the government decides, oh, this might be really helpful for us for I have no reason why I have no idea why.
 But imagine there's a reason right?
 You might help that company, like work with the request for proposals and the whole crazy government side of things and get them more in line with what's needed there.
 Is that the story?
-Yeah, that's that's to an extent.
+Yeah, that's to an extent.
 Yeah.
 I mean, we actually invest in them pick equity, and maybe I do help them learn how to interact with the government and also help them shape their product to meet our customer needs.
 Okay, cool.
 Interesting.
 I had no idea such a company exists.
 John, how about yourself, I'm in also 'iqt.org', I work in what's called IQT labs.
 It's an open source, Applied Research and Development Lab, where we do hands on research, mostly in the open source largely on GitHub.
 Sounds very, very fun.
 Now, let's talk about the supply chain issue, I guess, at a real broad level, right.
 And I don't know how you all feel, I suspect, I suspect that you have a little more hesitancy or whatever, as you interact with the computers and software and the Internet, and so on, you know, and you Oh, there's a cool new app, maybe I'll try that.
 Like, you might think a little more carefully about this than the average, you know, as a teenager, whatever.
 There's a little bit of paranoia that comes with this.
 It's true.
 Yeah, exactly, exactly.
 That's what I'm getting at.
 And I feel like one of the more insidious aspects of this has been the supply chain side of things, right?
 Because it's one thing to say that app looks shady, that site looks shady, let me just not go there.
 Let me not click that link.
 Let me not install that.
 But if I were to install, you know, Office Suite x , and I completely trust the company that makes that, but there's some library that they got from a third party and that third party had been hacked.
 And they somehow Trojan that third party thing, and no one's found out yet.
 I don't know.
 That's super scary.
 And that's kind of along the lines of some of the things that we're touching on.
 And so I think the most broad one of those in recent times has got to be solar winds.
 Right?
 Certainly what's making the headlines these days still even

 08:21 five or five months later?
 That's yet still a topic of discussion around this theme.
 Yeah, I mean, that was a pretty challenging attack to pull off.
 I mean, it took nation state actors, months, maybe years to plan, you know, laying the groundwork, getting things in place.
 They are basically infiltrating solar wind development, infrastructure, pretty impressive, honestly, that they were able to do it.
 And obviously the impact was was enormous.
 It was wildly successful.
 I think one thing that Benson I have been interested in, though, while this sort of attack is very serious, I mean, obviously has rightly gathered a lot of attention.
 There are a number of other types of attacks, often focusing on open source software that are actually more numerous how serious they are, is actually open to debate.
 But we are still talking, many people affected and can still have grave consequences, especially if you're the one that's hacked.
 Yeah.
 So it's gotten less front of the newspaper attention.
 But Benson I still think it's serious.
 Yeah, I think it's very serious.
 I started with this one, because I feel like everyone has heard about so everyone can relate to this.
 Right?
 Yeah.
 And here's an example of a company that supplies network gear to many of the largest companies and government organization around the world.
 And this was basically a way to get, you know, access to all those, right?
 They think it's Russia's Cozy Bear crew, but who knows, right, and it almost almost doesn't matter.
 Another one that I think also in this in the news real quick before we jump into the open source stuff, this is not open source at all.
 But what's called Xcode Ghost.
 Have you heard of this?
 Yeah, yeah.
 So yeah, I mean, basically what happened here was you know app developers.
 IOS developers in